rclone/rclone/docs/content/flags.md

       --delete-before                        When synchronizing, delete files on destination before transferring --delete-during                        When synchronizing, delete files during transfer --delete-excluded                      Delete files on dest excluded from sync --disable string                       Disable a comma separated list of features.
-Use help to see a list.
+Use --disable help to see a list.
   -n, --dry-run                              Do a trial run with no permanent changes
       --dscp string                          Set DSCP value to connections.
 Can be value or names, eg. CS1, LE, DF, AF21.
       --dump DumpFlags                       List of items to dump from: headers,bodies,requests,responses,auth,filters,goroutines,openfiles